 Should you build, buy, or reuse?

 If you have a shed or a doghouse at home, you can repurpose it into a coop.
-If you do not have a large budget repurposing old items that are laying around.
+If you do not have a large budget repurpose old items that are lying around.
 It is a simple enough DIY project that even beginners have completed.
 Check out these free plans for a DIY chicken coop.

-If you are not able or not up to the task to build a coop by yourself.
-You can search online for available coop structures, that are small and can be brought to your place.
-There are do it yourself kits to take all the guess work out or even prebuilt coops you can get delivered.
-All you need is to add a few ventilation holes or windows, a fresh coating of paint, install the required number of roosts, nest boxes and you are good to go.
+Suppose you are not able or not up to the task of building a coop by yourself.
+You can search online for available coop structures that are small and can be brought to your place.
+There are do-it-yourself kits to take all the guesswork out or even prebuilt coops you can get delivered.
+All you need is to add a few ventilation holes or windows, a fresh coating of paint, and install the required number of roosts and nest boxes, and you are good to go.

 Should You Build A Stationary or A Less Permanent Coop?